beejjorgensen/bgc/src/bgc_part_5400_man_time.md

 `time_t`.

-**WARNING**: This function returns a pointer to a `static char*` region that isn't threadsafe and might be shared with the `ctime()` function.
+**WARNING**: This function returns a pointer to a `static char*` region that isn't thread-safe and might be shared with the `ctime()` function.
 If you need thread safety, use `strftime()` or use a mutex that covers `ctime()` and `asctime()`.